seantauber/Psycloud/readme.md

 **Note:** The psycloud-python client has dependencies on the following packages: *requests*, *numpy*, and *pandas*.
 You will need to ensure these packages are installed in your python distribution.
 All of these packages are pre-configured in the highly recommended [Anaconda Python Distribution](https://store.continuum.io/cshop/anaconda/).

+In the next section I will demonstrate how the psycloud python client can be used to create new experiments on the server.
+A later section will provide more detail about how the python client can be used to administer your experiment server from a python shell on your local machine.

 ####Creating a new experiment *without* pre-allocated stimuli

 You can create an experiment in which you create and save the stimuli for each participant at runtime using the JavaScript client.
 However, you are required to specify the maximum number of participants and the maximum number of stimuli per participant.
+The following python script creates a new experiment.

 ```python
 from psycloud_python.client import PsycloudAdminClient